 Fibromyalgia is a long-term illness that causes pain all over the body, including in the pelvic area.
 It’s believed to boost pain signals, which makes regular touch or pressure hurt.

 These spasms or movements of the muscles on the floor of the pelvis can lead to long-term pelvic pain.
-The pain may last a long time and worsen when you move or do certain things.
+The pain may last long and worsen when you move or do certain things.

 An inguinal hernia happens when tissue, like a part of the intestine, pushes through a weak spot in the abdominal muscles.
 It usually hurts in the groin area and may spread to the pelvic region.